opensource4you/astraea/README.md

 ## Set up (kafka) broker with default version

-After the zk env is running, you can copy the command (see above example) from zk script output to setup kafka.
+After the zk env is running, you can copy the command (see above example) from zk script output to set up kafka.
 For example:
 ```shell
 ./docker/start_broker.sh zookeeper.connect=192.168.50.178:17228
 ```